-The Long Span Option would have fewer total number of piers than the Short Span Option (see Figures 12 and 13), resulting in a shorter construction duration ($4\frac{1}{2}$ years) than the Short Span Option ($5\frac{1}{2}$ years).
-While the number of main span piers is the same between the two options, the long span option has far fewer piers in the approaches.
+The Long Span Option would have fewer piers than the Short Span Option (see Figures 12 and 13), resulting in a shorter construction duration ($4\frac{1}{2}$ years) than the Short Span Option ($5\frac{1}{2}$ years).
+While the number of main span piers is the same for the two options, the long span option has far fewer piers in the approaches.

 Sediment disturbing construction activities include dredging, cofferdam construction, and pile driving within Substructure Zones A and B, pile driving within Substructure Zone C (see Figures 12 and 13 for the location of these zones) and the movement of construction vessels within the construction access channel for the Long and Short Span options.
 Within Construction Zones A and B (see Figures 12 and 13) pile driving would occur within the cofferdams and would not have the potential to re-suspend sediment within the river.
 Within Zone C, piles would be driven first and then the pile caps installed within hanging cofferdams.
-Therefore, only the Zone C piles would have the potential to result in additional sediment that would result from these concurrent sediment disturbing construction activities and the fate and transport of this plume within the river estuary.
+Therefore, only the Zone C piles would have the potential to result in additional sediment re-suspension.
+Hydrodynamic modeling was used to project the plume of resuspended sediment that would result from these concurrent sediment disturbing construction activities and the fate and transport of this plume within the river estuary.